NTI-Gymnasieingenjor/lunchpad/README.md

    <summary>Upload lunch system folder to Raspberry pi</summary><br>

-   - Click and drag the "lunchpad" folder you cloned over to the Raspberry pi desktop window
+   - Click and drag the "lunchpad" folder you cloned over to the Raspberry pi desktop window.

    You now have the system on the Raspberry pi and can run it manually whenever you want.